Photograph of Wilson's Bird-of-paradise

 Palm Cockatoo Probosciger aterrimus

-This is an enormous parrot with an amazing crest.
-It occurs in New Guinea and far northeast Australia and the best places in the world to see Palm Cockatoo are West Papua, Papua New Guinea and near Bamaga Resort, Cape York, far northeast Australia.
+This enormous parrot with an amazing crest occurs on the island of New Guinea and in far northeast Australia and the best places in the world to see Palm Cockatoo are West Papua, Papua New Guinea and near Bamaga Resort, Cape York, far northeast Australia.
+They are shy birds so one has to be very fortunate to see one well, let alone see a male 'drumming', which involves tapping a hollow trunk with its feet, a nut it has collected, or, more often, a stick, which it brandishes with a foot and taps the tree from two to sometimes over a hundred times.

 Photograph of Red-and-green Macaws